jeffery/selenium-server/README.md

 # Building

-To build the debian package, simply execute the following in the root of the project.
+To build the debian package, you require ant.
+Simply execute the following in the root of the project.

-	debuild -i -uc -us
+	ant

 # Running